RENTING OUR WAY INTO THE WORLD OF RV-ing!

 THE TOP 5 TIPS WE’VE LEARNED ABOUT RENTING AN RV

 - Rent the smallest RV that will fit your needs.
 The smaller the RV, the easier it is to drive and park.

-- Do an internet search for RV Rentals near where you’ll begin your vacation.
+- Do an internet search for RV rentals near where you’ll begin your vacation.
 You’ll often find better equipped units at lower prices from local venders than from the national chains.

 - Read the contract!
 RV rental businesses are notorious for including expensive add-ons to the rental fees.
 These may include charges for additional miles, pets, pots and pans, bed linens, lawn chairs, emptying waste tanks, filling gas and propane tanks, cleaning (regardless of how the RV looks when you bring it back), insurance, and more.
-That “bargain” RV may end up costing you more once you add in all of the extra fees.
+That “bargain” RV may end up costing you a lot more once you add in all of the extra fees.

 - Make a video while the rental agent orients you to the RV.
 When you forget how to do something such as putting out the awning, it’s great to be able to watch the instructions again on your phone.
-It’s also a great way to show that the broken thingy they want to charge you for was already broken when you picked up the motorhome.
+It’s also a great way to show that the broken item they want to charge you for was already broken when you picked up the motorhome.